 Key to any long-distance friendship is keeping in touch.
 But there are a multitude of ways to do so.
 Using the normal channels of communication, like your phone, social media and video calling, are all great ways to remember why you formed the friendship in the first place.

 But you can also find other ingenious ways to communicate and show your appreciation for each other.
-Sending a postcard is a cheap and cheerful way to surprise someone and remind them you are a great friend.
-You can buy them a coffee by topping up their card with enough for their morning treat, something you might do if you lived nearer each other anyway.
+Sending a postcard is a cheap and cheerful way to surprise someone and remind them they are a great friend.
+You can buy them a coffee by topping up their loyalty card with enough for their morning treat, something you might do if you lived nearer each other anyway.
 Or you share a brilliant article or podcast for them to engage with on their way to work.